Wall Street Analyst Upgrade ICICI Bank Limited [IBN]. What else is Wall St. saying

-ICICI Bank Limited [NYSE: IBN] gained 0.43% on the last trading session, reaching $21.06 price per share at the time.
+ICICI Bank Limited [NYSE: IBN] gained 0.81% or 0.17 points to close at $21.24 with a heavy trading volume of 5873936 shares.
 The company report on August 19, 2022 that RBC and ICICI Bank Canada collaborate to create a seamless banking experience for newcomers to Canada.

 Sponsored